Divyaadarshini/zemuria/middleware-test/README.md

   If the cookie is present, the URL is rewritten to include the group specified in the cookie.
 * URL Rewriting: The URL pathname is updated to include the group prefix, ensuring users are routed to the appropriate version of the page.

+Files Modified:
+  middleware.js: Contains the implementation of the A/B testing logic. pages/A/test-page.js: Defines the content for Group A's version of the test page. pages/B/test-page.js: Defines the content for Group B's version of the test page.

 To run the project:
   1. Use "npm run dev"
   2. Visit "http://localhost:3000/test-page" to see the code in action.